“Going to Chicago was like going out of the world.” —Muddy Waters

 Before you do anything in Chicago make sure to take in its most famed features.
 Sit mesmerized by The Bean, dance under the spurt of Crown Fountain, walk along Navy Pier, and enjoy the smaller iconic landmarks like The Historic Water Tower, Calder’s Flamingo, and the Picasso Statue.
 The list of renowned museums, skyscrapers, and parks goes on and on but it is these iconic landmarks that create Chicago’s prestigious character.

 The consequence of a thriving artistic community is not just a plethora of museums and stunning art installations.
-Today the street art and graffiti scene in Chicago is alive and kicking more than ever before with new pieces popping up all over the city every week.
+The street art and graffiti scene in Chicago is alive and kicking more than ever before with new pieces popping up all over the city every week.
 Some of these are so esteemed that they’ve embedded themselves in the very fabric of Chicago and are now as much part of the Windy City’s identity as its iconic sculptures and landmarks.

 Today murals do more than just provide an extraordinary spectacle for our eyes.
 They pay homage to icons, fight for equality, celebrate different heritages, and honor the heroes of society.
 Chicago’s art scene is another essential experience and with the many talented local artists frequently at work, it is equally as exciting for both tourists and locals alike.